-pain trigeminal nerve, or: facial nerve pain, or Fifth nerve pain It is severe pain affecting the face area, accompanied by muscle spasms in the same area.
+pain trigeminal nerve, or: facial nerve pain, or Fifth nerve pain It is severe pain in the face area, accompanied by muscle spasms in the same area.
 Episodes of facial pain — similar to an electric shock — can happen without warning, or they can be triggered by touching certain areas of the face.
 Although the exact cause of trigeminal neuralgia isn't fully understood, a blood vessel is often found pressing on the nerve.

 Medications, injections, surgery, and radiation may be used to treat pain.
 Every treatment offers benefits, and every treatment has its limitations, so it is up to you and your doctor to determine which treatment is best for you.

 Neuralgia is severe pain caused by injury or damage to a nerve.
 The trigeminal nerve is the fifth nerve that originates from the brainstem within the skull.
 It is divided into three branches and then exits the skull to provide sensation and movement to the face, as they are in the figure:

 - Ocular cleavage (V1) provides sensation to the forehead and eye.

 - The maxillary division (V2) provides sensation to the cheek, upper lip, and roof of the mouth.

 - Mandibular split (V3) provides sensation to the jaw and lower lip; It also provides movement for the muscles involved in biting, chewing, and swallowing.

 When the trigeminal nerve becomes irritated, a severe pain attack results.
 Also known as tic doulouureux (painful facial tic) due to the uncontrollable trembling of the face caused by the intensity of the pain.